Our school is committed to safeguarding and promoting

 welfare of any of our pupils, please contact Mrs M Scott

-(Designated Safeguarding Lead), or Mrs Scott
+(Designated Safeguarding Lead), or Miss Barry or Mrs Sanderson

-(Deputy Designated Safeguarding Lead).
+(Deputy Designated Safeguarding Leads).

 St Joseph’s participates in Operation Encompass.